 Garlic increases the production of nitric oxide, which keeps blood vessels relaxed.
 It also events platelets from binding to Protein, which reduces blood clots.
 Raw garlic has also been found to be protective against cardiomyopathy.

-Cardiomyopathy is the leading cause of death among diabetes patients.
+Cardiomyopathy is the primary cause of death among patients who have diabetes.
 It is a chronic disease of the myocardium (heart muscle), which is abnormally thickened, enlarged, and /or stiffened.
-In a study published in the Journal of Agricultural and Food Chemistry, scientists found that garlic oil may help protect diabetes patients from cardiomyopathy.
+In a study published in the Journal of Agricultural and Food Chemistry, Garlic oil has been found by scientists to potentially offer protection for diabetes patients against cardiomyopathy.

 The team fed diabetic laboratory rats either garlic oil or corn oil.
 Those who consumed garlic oil recorded significantly more changes associated with protection against heart damage than those fed corn oil.
-However, further research is needed to understand the effects on humans.
+More research is necessary to comprehend the impacts on humans.